andreascorsoglio/andreascorsoglio/README.md

 I am Andrea, a PhD student at University of Arizona.

-My main interests are aerospace engineering, reinforcement learning and computer vision.
+I focus on reinforcement learning and computer vision for aerospace applications.

 [LinkedIn 💼](https://www.linkedin.com/in/andrea-scorsoglio-409a72140/)